 Margaret Chase Smith, pioneering senator from Maine, enjoyed a 30-year congressional career that showed her to be a woman of intelligence with unflappable courage.
 In 1950, for example, Smith famously denounced McCarthyism with her “Declaration of Conscience,” something few senators had dared to do.
 She even had the nerve to take on Eleanor Roosevelt!
-In 1956 the two women faced off in a televised debate on “Face the Nation,” the first time that program featured a woman.
+In 1956 the two women faced off in a televised debate on “Face the Nation”; this occasion marked the first time a woman was featured on the program.

 In characteristic style, Smith embraced a new challenge in 1954.
 Explaining that official "codels" (congressional delegations) were too carefully managed, Smith embarked on an extensive world tour at her own expense.
 She wished to become better informed and, in the midst of the Cold War, to assess the extent of the Communist threat.
 On this trip, she would set her own agenda and ask her own questions.
 Working with the State Department, Smith and a small staff planned two separate tours, one in October to visit European countries, and a second in the spring of 1955 to visit nations in Asia and the Middle East.